wentuoc/tp/docs/DeveloperGuide.md

 * Represents a meal, which has a `name`, `price`, and `ingredientList` of type `List<Ingredient>`.
 * Contains the `addIngredient` method that adds an `Ingredient` into its `ingredientList`.
 While doing so, it also retrieves and adds the `price` of the `Ingredient` into the meal's `price`.
-* Contains a private method that checks if an `Ingredient` to be added is already duplicated in the `ingredientList`,
-* and throws an exception.
+* Contains a private method that checks if an `Ingredient` to be added is already duplicated in the `ingredientList`, and throws an exception.

+The abstract `MealList` class,

+* Represents a list of meals.
+The inner data structure used is an `ArrayList<Meal>`
+* Can be instantiated as either a `RecipesList` or a `WishList`
+* Contains methods to interact with the inner `ArrayList<Meal>`, such as `addMeal`, `removeMeal`, `getIndex`, and querying `size` and `contains`

+The `Inventory` class,

+* Represents the user's inventory.
+The inner data structure used is a `HashMap<Ingredient, Integer>` to store the quantity of each `Ingredient`
+* An `ArrayList<Ingredient>` also stores the unique `Ingredients` in the `HashMap`, and also acts a list of all the key objects in the `HashMap`
+* Contains methods to interact with the inner `HashMap`, including overloaded `addIngredient` and `removeIngredient` methods.
+This allows `Inventory` to support both adding and removing by `String` and `Ingredient` object.

 ### `command`

 The `command` package contains the abstract class `Command`, as well as various different subclasses that represent specific commands, such as `CreateCommand`, `ByeCommand`, `HelpCommand`.
 The specific commands will be elaborated below.

+Some `XYZCommand` classes use their corresponding `XYZChecker` to ensure the validity of its inputs.
+The checkers also inherit from an abstract `Checker` class.

 Note that `FilterCommand` and `SelectCommand` inherit an abstract `FilterSelectCommand` class that inherits from `Command`.
 Similarly, `RemoveCommand` and `DeleteCommand` inherit an abstract `RemoveDeleteCommand`.
 This was done to abstract out similarities between the pairs of classes.
+Similarly for their `Checker`s.

+This Class diagram shows `FilterCommand`, `SelectCommand`, `RemoveCommand`, and `DeleteCommand`.
+It also shows an example Command, `XYZCommand`, inheriting from the abstract `Command`, as well as its associated `XYZChecker`.
+The other checkers have been omitted for clarity:
 ![CommandClass.png](diagrams/CommandClass.png)

 ### Enhancements in the Command Module

-Both commands extend the abstract Command class, thereby following our command design pattern to decouple user input parsing from the actual execution of features.
+Specific commands extend the abstract `Command` class, thereby following our command design pattern to decouple user input parsing from the actual execution of features.
 The primary objective of these commands is to ensure a clear separation of concerns, improve maintainability, and allow for easier testing.